eclipsevortex/SubVortex/README.md

 ### Phase 4

 - Public SubVortex load balancer
-- Performance based emission structure

-> Note: The Road Map will be updated if any changes
+> Note: The Road Map will be updated if there are any changes

 ## Conclusion

-In conclusion, SubVortex stands as a cornerstone in the evolution of the Bittensor network, incentivising decentralization, reliability, and accessibility.
-Through its innovative approach and robust infrastructure, SubVortex aims to catalyze the growth and sustainability of the decentralized machine learning ecosystem that is Bittensor.
+In conclusion, SubVortex stands as a cornerstone in the evolution of the Bittensor network, incentivizing decentralization, reliability, and accessibility.
+Through its innovative approach and robust infrastructure, SubVortex aims to catalyze the growth and sustainability of the decentralized machine-learning ecosystem that is Bittensor.

 ## Installation